[?] Subscribe To This Site

 Train your children to have a good work ethic by giving them regular household chores that contribute to the smooth-running of your home.
 Even a toddler can learn to dump a diaper in a bin or place dirty clothes in the laundry basket each day.

-At preschool age, a mother should work alongside her child, helping, directing, training, encouraging and praising junior for her efforts….and don’t always redo the task for her, if it is not perfectly done, rather praise your child for her achievement and her helpfulness.
+At preschool age, a mother should work alongside her child, helping, directing, training, encouraging and praising junior for her efforts...and don't always redo the task for her, if it is not perfectly done, rather praise your child for her achievement and her helpfulness.
 Also, if you have a good attitude towards your work it will rub off on your child.

-There is also a wise saying that says we should allow our children help us while they still want to.
+mother and child baking There is also a wise saying that says we should allow our children help us while they still want to.
 This means that our work may take longer or may not done to perfection by the child, but the benefit of the time spent will be reaped in the future as the child becomes more proficient and able to do tasks alone to help you.
-So “Lifeskills” should be one of your goals for preschool training too!
+So "Lifeskills" should be one of your goals for preschool training too!

 Allowing them to help also helps them develop self-confidence, self-worth and a sense of being capable.
 Many adults lack those traits because their mother did everything for them, or redid what they had done if it was not done to adult standards.

 Give your child specific instructions, especially for big jobs like tidying a room.
-Rather say to your child, “pick up the clothes” and then “pick up the toys” instead.
-When there is a big mess to clear, I often say to my children, “put away 5 (or 10 or 20) toys first” and when that is done, then I give them another number of items to pick up.
-Breaking the task into smaller ‘bits’ makes it less daunting.
+Rather say to your child, "Pick up the clothes," and then "Pick up the toys," instead.
+When there is a big mess to clear, I often say to my children, "Put away 5 (or 10 or 20) toys first," and when that is done, then I give them another number of items to pick up.
+Breaking the task into smaller 'bits' makes it less daunting.

 Top of 8 Goals for Preschool Training